rseabra/pam_ipahbac/README.md

 Intro
 =====

-This is just a simple PAM module to implement FreeIPA HBAC for systems that don't support it, like AIX and Solaris.
+This is just a simple PAM module to implement FreeIPA's HBAC for systems that don't support it, like AIX and Solaris.
+The logo is a play with the concept of plugging in the missing piece.

 To build, either use the build scripts or use these commands: